Keys To A Proper Sound System

 in, don't stack the pieces on a shelf.

-Use a converter like this
+possible.
+Use a converter like

-if you need to have RCA jacks.
+this if you need to have RCA jacks.